 Enjoy higher customer loyalty and recommendation

 Tabsurvey has over a three month period collaborated with Hotel Manager, Mattias Thorsteinsson at Cabinn City Hotel by providing software and help for his research.
-In order to enhance the quality of the customer experience the research objective was clear: The objective was to research the correlation between employee satisfaction and value of services provided (customer loyalty and satisfaction).
+In order to enhance the quality of the customer experience the research objective was clear: The objective was to research the correlation between improving the workplace satisfaction and value of services provided (customer loyalty and satisfaction).

 The backbone of the hypothesis was grounded in the Service-profit chain framework developed by researchers at Harvard university (Heskett, Jones, Loveman, Sasser & Schlesinger).

 The framework explains that customer loyalty stimulates profit and growth through repeated purchase.
 Satisfaction stimulates loyalty, which in turn is influenced by the value of services provided by the employees.
-In order to deliver high value service to customers, employee loyalty and satisfaction is required.
+In order to deliver high value service to customers, improving the workplace satisfaction is required.
 High level of employee loyalty and satisfaction is dominantly through high-quality support and policies that work to lessen the “pain” in the work environment.
 Which fortunately helps your employees deliver better results.
 A leadership style that promotes individual employee importance and value is very important here.

 The service-profit chain shows a work flow from employees towards customers resulting in profit.